conrad619/rakwireless-docs/docs/Product-Categories/WisGate/RAK7246G/Overview/README.md

 ---

 # RAK7246G Developer D0+
-Thank You For choosing **RAK7246G Developer D0+** in your awesome IoT Project! 🎉 To help you get started, we have provided you all the necessary documentations for your product.
+Thank you for choosing **RAK7246G Developer D0+** in your awesome IoT Project! 🎉 To help you get started, we have provided you all the necessary documentations for your product.

 * [Quick Start Guide](../Quickstart/)
 * [Datasheet](../Datasheet/)